jnch009/jnch009Shaders_2022/README.md

 4. Clip Space
 - Normalized device coordinates where vertices outside of the -1 to +1 bounds are clipped
 - Multiply by projection matrix.

+*Note: you can go backwards by multiplying by the inverse matrix*